U-010000100/U-010000100/README.md

 - 👋 Hi, I’m @U-010000100
 - 👀 I’m interested in making projects
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python & Front-End Web Developoment
-- 💞️ I’m looking to collaborate on Python based projects
+- 💞️ I want to collaborate on Web-Pages and Python Based Projects
 - 📫 Contact : Ghostking4522@gmail.com , if I can reply you then ...

 <!---